lefi7z/auto-save-vs-extension/README.md

 # auto-save-vs-extension

-A Visual Studio extension that automatically saves the file as you're working on it.
+A Visual Studio extension that automatically saves the files you're working on.

+Original credit goes to `hrai/auto-save-vs-extension`.

 There are 3 conditions when changed file/s is saved.